mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-1.markdown

 \end{equation}
 $$

-The log-likelihood is the sum of of the lower bound and the KL divergence.
+The log-likelihood is the sum of the lower bound and the KL divergence.

 ### Putting it all together